-The world's foremost futurist in the shipping and maritime space
+The world's foremost futurist in the blue domain, shipping & maritime

 In the shipping and maritime industry K D Adamson literally wrote the book on digital transformation.
 Futurenautics’ specialist division Futurenautics Maritime occupies a unique place in the industry, undertaking cutting-edge research and delivering intelligence and foresight to leaders in ship operators, maritime suppliers of all kinds, investors, banks, regulators, welfare organisations and major foundations and stakeholders worldwide.